9 Reasons Why Peru is So Attractive to Expats

 Whilst the public healthcare system is taking steps towards improvement, there are some excellent private hospitals in Peru, mostly situated in Lima.
 Expats cite the first-class work of the doctors and other healthcare staff, and private healthcare can mean you avoid the long wait times that come in the public system.

-Healthcare in Peru can be expensive, so it’s advised to get private medical insurance for expats so you’re covered for any eventuality.
+Healthcare in Peru can be expensive, so it’s advised to get private international health insurance so you’re covered for any eventuality.